creepinson/projma/README.md

-# Typescript Template
+# Project Manager

-This is a typescript template that contains the typescript configuration for most of our projects.

-## License

-Feel free to use it in your own projects or commerically as this is a template.
+Yet another project manager made in typescript that aims to be more configurable.
+For example, most project managers have predefined configuration files that don't support the user's choices such as indendation.
+I plan on adding support for more than just typescript generation but for now it's going to be for typescript projects.